SMARTlab-Purdue/robotarium-rendezvous-RSSDOA/README.md

-# robotarium-rendezvous-RSSDOA
+# Multi-Robot Consensus based Rendezvous in Robotarium

 This repository contains the Matlab source codes (to use in Robotarium platform) of various rendezvous controllers for consensus control in a multi-agent / multi-robot system.
-We also proposed a new weighted bearing controller using wireless network measurements such as the Received Signal Strength (RSS) and the Direction of Arrival (DOA).
+We also proposed a new weighted bearing controller using wireless network measurements such as the Received Signal Strength (RSS) and the Direction of Arrival (DOA) of the RSS.

 Robotarium is a remotely accessible multi-robot experiment testbed provided by the Georgia Tech. https://www.robotarium.gatech.edu/